Badalien/cdr_calls_cost/README.md

 > Prices file should contain fields: `Code`, `Price`, and biling parametrs:
 > - `MC` - the minimal number of seconds to be paid
 > - `CI` – charging interval (1 – rating per second)

+> Columns of CDR file should be defined in data structure CallRow(TypedDict), where keys is a columns header